nikitavoloboev/data/programming-languages/go/go-libraries/go-libraries.md

 - [postgresql-parser](https://github.com/auxten/postgresql-parser) - PostgreSQL style Parser splitted from CockroachDB.
 - [pggen](https://github.com/jschaf/pggen) - Generate type-safe Go from any Postgres query.
 If Postgres can run the query, pggen can generate code for it.
 - [Squirrel](https://github.com/Masterminds/squirrel) - Fluent SQL generator for Go.
+- [Litestream as Library](https://github.com/benbjohnson/litestream-library-example) - Example repository for embedding Litestream in a Go application.

 ## ML